Play Snooker like a pro on your Windows desktop.

 QuickSnooker has been running for nearly 16 years and has a friendly community of more than 500 regular players around the world.

-I'm especially grateful to the members listed below who have shown their support for next version by buying more than one years membership in advance.
+I'm especially grateful to the members listed below who have shown their support for version 8 by buying more than one years membership in advance.

 Anyone can sponsor the ongoing development by simply buying the game more than once, and having more than 365 days credit on their account.
 Sponsors appear above and get special access to beta versions and voting rights on our development wishlist, of course, the days added to the account are real too - so sponsors may even be saving money in the long run.